 Our family has been raising registered Old English Babydoll Southdown sheep for over twenty years.
-Our goals are high quality wool, meat, and conformity to the breed standard as the original Southdown.
-We have sheared, carded, spun, knit, and woven their wool, milked them and made various cheeses, and butcher lambs for our freezers each year.
-We sell breeding stock to help other producers start or strengthen their flocks.
+Our goal is excellence in conformation, mothering ability/udders, wool, and meat.
+We have sheared, carded, spun, and knitted their wool, milked them and made various cheeses, and butcher lambs for our freezers each year.
+We also sell breeding stock to help other producers start or strengthen their flocks.

 Our flock was established by Janette in the mid-90s with a pair of sheep which were part of the foundation flock when the classic-style Southdowns were renamed Babydolls and established as a breed.
-It is now managed by us, Janette and Bill’s son’s family, and lambing happens at our place, 5 miles west of the home farm.
+It is now managed by us, Ben and Laura, Janette and Bill’s son’s family.
+Lambing happens at our place, 5 miles west of the home farm.
 The flock has really grown on us, both literally and figuratively, since the shepherding torch was passed to us a few years back.

 We are members of both the North American Babydoll Southdown Sheep Registry (NABSSAR) and the Olde English Babydoll Registry (OEBR):